ria-ee/X-Road-scripts/README.md

 [oldest_log_without_timestamp.py](misc/oldest_log_without_timestamp.py) - Can
 be executed inside Security Server to display time of the oldest message that was not timestamped.
 Returns "None" if all messages are timestamped.
 This script is using psycopg2 python module.
+Returns time in UTC.

 [last_successful_message.py](misc/last_successful_message.py) - Can
 be executed inside Operational Monitoring machine (by default Security Server machine) to display time of the last successful message.
 This script is using psycopg2 python module.
+Returns time in UTC.

 [certs_expiration.py](misc/certs_expiration.py) - Can be executed inside
 Security Server to display expiration dates of all active and registered certificates.
+Returns time in UTC.

 [ocsp_produced.py](misc/ocsp_produced.py) - Can be executed inside
 Security Server to display OCSP production time (the time of OCSP responce production) for all active and registered certificates.
 Returns "ERROR" if ocsp responce is not found.
+Returns time in UTC.